The Black Diamond, Copenhagen

 2. The Old Reading Room

-You can find the Old Reading Room by continuing straight ahead from the moving walkway and turning right by the octagonal display case at the end of the hall.
-The reading room is open to everyone who needs a place to read.
+You will find the Old Reading Room by continuing straight ahead from the moving walkway and turning right by the octagonal display case at the end of the hall.
+The reading room is open to everyone who needs a place to read or study.

 Talking is not allowed in the reading room.

-You will find the reading room on the 5th floor.
-Take the moving walkway from the atrium and take the stairs on your left or take the lift up.
+You will find the Small Reading Room on the 5th floor.
+Take the moving walkway from the atrium and take the stairs on your left or the lift.

-In the reading room you will find select handbooks relating to manuscripts and book history as well as the handbooks of the Danish Folklore Archives.
-The study places are open to anyone who needs a place to study.
+In the reading room you will find select handbooks relating to manuscripts and book history as well as the handbooks of the folklore archives.
+The study seats are open to anyone who needs a place to read or study.

-Little Reading Room is for you who want to study in surroundings without snacks and food.
+The Small Reading Room is for you who wants to study in surroundings without snacks and food.
 You are welcome to bring water and hot drinks with a lid.
-Muffled speech is permitted in the reading room.
+Quiet conversation is permitted in the reading room.

 4. Research Reading Room

-Food, drinks, bags, and jackets are not allowed in the reading room.
-You may bring your own laptop if you take it out of the sleeve.
-Bags and jackets can be put in lockers.
+Food, drinks, bags, and jackets are not allowed.
+You may bring your own laptop, if you take it out of the sleeve.
+Bags and jackets can be placed in lockers.

 Talking is not allowed in the reading room.